Claygate: Demography

 The proportion of households in Claygate who owned their home outright was 8.5% above the regional average.
 The proportion who owned their home with a loan was 4.0% higher than the regional average; providing overall a lower proportion than average of rented residential property and of social housing relative to the average in Surrey, the district and the national average.
 As with neighbouring Esher, Claygate has a large number of very large properties (mansions).
 These are concentrated within the Ruxley Private Estate, on the Esher-Claygate border and in the roads to the south of the railway station.

 Politics

-Claygate is served by a Parish Council made up of 10 elected representatives.
-The Parish Council has some responsibilities, acquired from Surrey County and Elmbridge Borough Councils, such as highway, garden sites and tree planting.
+Claygate is served by a parish council made up of 10 elected representatives.
+The parish council has some responsibilities, acquired from Surrey County and Elmbridge Borough Councils, such as highway, garden sites and tree planting.
 The parish council is also influential in its responses to planning applications in the area.

-Claygate is in the parliamentary constituency of Esher and Walton, which since its inception in 1997 has been a relatively safe seat for the Conservative Party.
-The local MP since 2010 is the deputy prime minister, Dominic Raab.
+Claygate is in the parliamentary constituency of Esher and Walton, which from its inception in 1997 until 2024 had been a relatively safe seat for the Conservative Party.
+The local MP since 2024 is Monica Harding.
 Local government is administered by Elmbridge Borough Council and Surrey County Council.

 At Surrey County Council, one of its 81 councillors represents the area within the Hinchley Wood, Claygate and Oxshott division.

 At Elmbridge Borough Council all wards of the borough are deemed appropriate to be represented under the current constitution of councillors by three councillors.